IBM/watson-document-co-relation/README.md

 In the notebook, update the global variables in the cell following `2.3 Global Variables` section.

-Replace the `sampleTextFileName` with the name of your data file and `sampleConfigFileName` with your configuration file name.
+Replace the `sampleTextFileName1`,`sampleTextFileName2` with the name of your data file and `sampleConfigFileName` with your configuration file name.

 ![](doc/source/images/update_variables.png)